taleblou/RetailOps-Data-AI-Platform/README.md

 A modular, self-hosted retail data and AI platform for stores that want one package for ingestion, canonical modeling, KPI dashboards, forecasting, operational recommendations, and optional advanced modules such as CDC, lakehouse, metadata, feature services, and advanced serving.

-This repository is aligned to **phases 1 to 20** of the roadmap described in the project PDF.
+This repository is aligned to **phases 1 to 20** of the roadmap described in the project PDF and also includes phase 21 to 24 business extensions added during the completion passes.
 It includes the core platform, business modules, setup wizard, packaging layer, and a phase 20 Pro data-platform surface.

 ## Coverage summary